Illinois Laws and Incentives

 Electric Vehicle (EV) Parking Space Regulation

-An individual may not park a motor vehicle within any parking space specifically designated for parking and charging EVs unless the motor vehicle is a EV.
+An individual may not park a motor vehicle within any parking space specifically designated for parking and charging EVs unless the motor vehicle is an EV.
 Violators may be subject to a fine of up to $100, in addition to costs associated with the removal of the vehicle from the parking spot.

 (Reference 625 Illinois Compiled Statutes 5/11-1308)